Wok Wisdom 101: The Why's and How's of Wok Care 🥡

 And there you have it, a well-seasoned wok!
 Let's see how a seasoned wok can make a difference in your cooking with this tutorial video.

-Having covered the steps to season a wok, let's watch a video demonstration to make sure we're on track.
+Now that we've learned the steps to season a wok, let's watch a video demonstration to ensure we've got it right.

-Having observed how a seasoned chef seasons a wok, let's progress to some extra tips and tricks for maintaining your wok.
+Now that you've seen how a professional chef seasons a wok, let's move on to some additional tips and tricks for wok care.

 Wok Care Hacks: Insider Tips for the Perfect Wok 🛠️